 The specialty with the lowest average score is family medicine, with an average of 211.
 The highest is ortho, with an average score of 249.
 A score of 233 on Step 1 is the mean score at which residency programs “Almost always grant interviews”.
-This will be slightly higher for IMGs, but it is a good place to aim.
+This will be slightly higher for International Medical Graduate candidates, but it is a good place to aim.

 Tips for Improving Your USMLE Exam Scores